CadenzaProject/how-share-software-github/_sources/intro/intro.md

 * **Open Source**: Share your work with others, and contribute to open source projects.
 * **Portfolio**: Showcase your work to potential employers, collaborators, and users.

+## Why GitHub for research?

+Git is a powerful tool that offers numerous benefits to developers and teams working on software projects.
+However, for research projects, Git can be equally valuable, providing several advantages:

+1. **Version Control**: Keep track of changes in your research code, data, and documentation.
+2. **Collaboration**: Work with others on the same project, and keep track of who did what.
+3. **Reproducibility**: Ensure that your research is reproducible by tracking changes and sharing code.
+4. **Documentation**: Write and maintain documentation for your research, making it easier for others to understand and use it.
+5. **Backup**: Keep your research safe by storing it in a remote repository, preventing data loss.
+6. **Open Science**: Share your research with others, and contribute to open science initiatives.

+By using Git for your research projects, you can improve the quality, transparency, and reproducibility of your work, making it easier to collaborate with others and share your findings with the world.
+Or simply, keep track of your work and avoid losing it.

+Having your research on GitHub is also a way you can share your code for others to use and reproduce your results.
+This is becoming more and more important in the scientific community, and it desired by some journal and funders as it allows for more transparency and reproducibility in research.

 ## Key Concepts